![]() deutsches Glossar |

 spacing.

-A signaling system that displays the movement authorities on the
+A signalling system that displays the movement authorities on the

 control panel in the locomotive cab.